FRENCH RESISTANCE, WEHRMACHT CLASH

 French resistance fighter and U.S. soldier, Normandy, June 1944French resistance group in Pas-de-Calais area, September 1944

 Left: The French Resistance was never a homogeneous organization.
 Its factions often acted like warring tribes, riven by political allegiances and personality clashes and sometimes putting bounties on each other’s heads.
 Until 1944 nonviolent members and rural and urban guerrillas of the French underground were lumped under the collective term une armée secrète.
 By the spring of 1944 membership in the various underground groups may have approached 350,000 (out of a total French population of 35 million), of which 100,000 may have had serviceable weapons.
 At most a half-million people, or less than 2 percent of the population, were involved one way or another in the Resistance.
 Four-fifths of the resistants were less than 30 years old.
 They were an impudent annoyance that grew in intensity, but they posed no serious threat to Germany’s occupation of France or to Vichy French authorities, which acted as a second occupation force.
 Their main contributions lay in gathering intelligence and conducting sabotage operations; e.g., against rail, electricity, and phone lines, locomotives, bridges, and tunnels, the latter more difficult to repair.
-This photo depicts Allied paratroopers and beret-wearing French resistance fighters with Francs-Tireurs sharing information during the Battle of Normandy, June 6 to mid-July 1944.
-According to Allied Supreme Commander Gen. Dwight D. Eisenhower the resistants shortened the French campaign by two months.
+This photo depicts Allied paratroopers and beret-wearing French resistance fighters with Francs-tireurs et partisans, which operated under communist control, sharing information during the Battle of Normandy, June 6 to mid-July 1944.
+According to Allied Supreme Commander Gen. Dwight D. Eisenhower the resistants shortened the French campaign by 2 months.

 Right: Members of the Maquis in the hamlet La Trésorerie near Boulogne-sur-Mer along the Pas-de-Calais coast in the Hauts-de-France region, September 14, 1944.
 Although it is not her in this photo, the female figure bears an uncanny resemblance to the British SOE agent Nancy Wake (1912–2011).
 The Gestapo nicknamed Wake the “White Mouse” due to her ability to evade arrest and escape when she was in custody.
 The Gestapo offered a 5-million-franc reward for her capture.
 In one raid on a Gestapo headquarters no less, Wake delivered a single karate chop that killed a German sentry to prevent him from raising an alarm.